 Here are some interesting bits of information about OVPN that didn’t easily fit into the Pros or Cons section.

 OVPN is a product of OVPN Integritet AB, which is registered in Sweden.
 We weren’t able to find much information about the company beyond its founding in 2014 and the launch of OVPN in 2015.

 While Sweden isn’t a horrible location for a privacy company like this one, it does have one big drawback.
 Sweden is a member of the 14 Eyes alliance, an international surveillance alliance.
 This drawback is balanced by the design of OVPN, which doesn’t lend itself to the surveillance of users.
-No-logs and diskless servers means there is no information available anywhere in their system to track you.
+No logs and diskless servers mean there is no information available anywhere in their system to track you.

 For this OVPN review, I ran speed tests with servers around the world.
 My baseline connection speed was about 500 Mbps and all tests were conducted from the United States.

 First, I connected to the “Fastest Server” which the OVPN client selects for you based on your proximity to the server and the available bandwidth (server load).
 The app selected the Los Angeles, CA server, which gives me about 190 Mbps.

 This is definitely not a bad speed test result for OVPN.